Apply Now

 Mathematics

-Beacon’s math program is designed to provide students with the mathematical skills and academic habits necessary for success in a rigorous independent high school.
+Beacon Academy’s math program is designed to provide students with the mathematical skills and academic habits necessary for success in a rigorous independent high school.
 The academic program begins in the summer with a thorough review of foundational arithmetic topics, such as operations with fractions and decimals.
 In the fall, students generally review early algebra with a focus on the topics that are the most conceptually difficult, such as ratios and proportions.
 Beginning in winter and continuing through the spring, students aim to complete a thorough and comprehensive algebra course, including but not limited to linear, exponential, and quadratic functions.
 Students then learn to construct, compare, and analyze functions through multiple representations.
-After successfully completing Beacon’s academic program, students are prepared to enroll in a Geometry or Algebra class at the high school to which they matriculate.
+After successfully completing Beacon Academy’s academic program, students are prepared to enroll in a Geometry or Algebra class at the high school to which they matriculate.

 Pedagogically, the class is designed to align with teaching methods used at top independent schools.
 Math class is heavily discussion and homework-based.
 Students are expected to be active contributors and develop the ability to articulate and defend their solutions through frequent practice and feedback from their peers and teacher.
 Students also learn to construct their own understanding of the concepts through problem-based and exploratory activities.
 Additionally, students use a variety of technologies to develop and demonstrate their understanding of the concepts, such as graphing calculators, Desmos, and Google Classroom.